dicai/blog/_posts/2018-08-11-julia-v1-first-impressions.md

 sys     0m0.153s
 ```

-and for verions 0.6, we have
+and for version 0.6, we have

 ```bash
 ~ $ time /Applications/Julia-0.6.app/Contents/Resources/julia/bin/julia -e ""